MKLab-ITI/hugomklab/content/projects/nobias/position-bias-mitigation.md

 #### Required documents

 Applications must be accompanied by the following documents:

 * Detailed CV in Europass format in English, highlighting your achievements and fit to the applied position;
 * Scanned copies of BSc and MSc transcripts, with certified translation in English (if the degree qualification is not in English or in the language of the hosting country);
 * A motivation letter in English, highlighting why you will be a good fit for the position and why you want to be a NoBIAS ESR to carry out this specific PhD;
 * Contact details or recommendation letters of two referees in English or in certified translation (if available);
-* Scanned copy of valid identification document.
+* Scanned copy of valid identification document;
 * Proof of English skills (e.g., IELTS, TOEFL, Cambridge or equivalent).
 This is not required in case of native English speakers (i.e., English is your mother tongue).

 If available, please also include contact details or recommendation letters of two referees in English or in certified translation.